zimmertr/Ender-6-Klipper-Guide/README.md

 ## Introduction

 [Klipper](https://www.klipper3d.org/) is an open source firmware for 3D Printers than can improve the performance and print quality of your device by offloading its computational tasks to a more powerful computer.
 There are a few other guides out there for accomplishing this with an [Ender-6](https://www.creality.com/products/ender-6-3d-printer), but at the time of writing this they were outdated, lacking in details, or both.
 I was always intimidated to set up Klipper on my device as a result.
 So when I finally decided to go through with it I wanted to write an updated and detailed guide for the community.

-Following this guide will result in a Klipper installation powered by a [Raspberry Pi 5](https://www.raspberrypi.com/products/raspberry-pi-5/) that has an upgraded touchscreen in the original housing and is accessible on a wireless network.
+Additionally, I wanted to write it in markdown and put it on GitHub instead of a blog post so that other members of the community can amend it or add to it in the future.

 :warning: TODO: Photo of printer with Benchy